anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   RFC8610:

 --- abstract

-This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the TCP Circuit-proxy between Pledge and Registrar by a stateless or stateful CoAP Join
+This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
-Proxy.
+The constrained Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.

-The CoAP Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.
+This document defines a protocol to securely assign a Pledge to a domain, represented by a Registrar, using an intermediary node between Pledge and Registrar.

-This document defines a solution for a constrained Pledge to securely communicate with a Registrar via a discovered CoAP Join Proxy.
+This intermediary node is known as a "constrained Join Proxy".
+An enrolled Pledge can act as a constrained Join Proxy.

 --- middle